tigrux/traeger/README.md

 Traeger provides a library `traeger::module` to define and load modules.

-Actors can be instantiated in the code of shared objects, then loaded programatically.
+Actors can be instantiated in the code of shared objects, then loaded programmatically.
 This enables modular applications in environments where the hardware may vary.

 ### Loading modules